July & August

-Our worship gatherings happen 6pm on Sunday evenings at 128 Hughson St. N. in the Hooper Law Building.
+Our worship gatherings happen 6pm on Sunday evenings at 104 Hughson St. N. in the Community Room of St. John’s Lutheran Church.
 We are right in the heart of downtown Hamilton, just one block north of Wilson St and one building south of Cannon St across from the Spice Factory.

 At our worship gatherings we strive to engage the mind and the senses in an encounter between God and ourselves.
 By combining ancient Christian practices and freshly created rituals, liturgy, music and visuals we experiment to find new connections between our worship and our everyday lives.
 We recognize the inspiration of saints, mystics and popular artists throughout the centuries.